 The process for application for MAF grants follows a different approval path depending on the category.
 This is the approval path for MAF: Real Estate Purposes.

-MAFs for Real Estate Purposes initially fall under the jurisdiction of the Property Resources department, but are ultimately reviewed by the Executive Board.
-The Executive Board will consider the needs of the Diocese and recommend to Diocesan Council how to redeploy proceeds and any income earned thereon for real estate purposes.
+MAFs for Real Estate Purposes fall under the jurisdiction of the Property Resources department, but they’re ultimately reviewed by the Executive Board.
+The Executive Board will consider the needs of the Diocese and recommend to Diocesan Council how to redeploy proceeds and any income earned for real estate purposes.
 These recommendations can include:

-- making loans or grants to acquire real property
+- making loans or grants to acquire property

-- forgiving or repaying parish debt incurred to acquire real property
+- forgiving or repaying parish debt incurred to acquire property

 - creating an endowment fund whose income is for real estate purposes